mediastudiespress/organization/operations/bylaws.md

 **Section 2.
 Vice President**

 The Vice-President shall be vested with all the powers and shall perform all the duties of the President during the absence of the latter.
-The Vice President's duties are:

-1. He/She shall have the duty of chairing their perspective committee and such other duties as may, from time to time, be determined by the Board.

 **Section 3.
 Treasurer**